 - The total cost is often cheaper than funeral bond or funeral insurance if you live another 5-10 years.

 - You need to check whether the contract is valid in other states and territories.
-You may not be able to transfer to different providers.

 We’ve listed some of the advantages and disadvantages for funeral bonds below.
 The main risk associated with funeral bonds is your family being required to step in to cover the difference between unfinished instalments, inflation, and increases to the cost of funeral services.